< /> < />

 In fact, it's been said that the popular granola bar brand LUNA has just as many calories gram for gram as a Snickers bar [4].
 Not only are these sugary, highly processed options a calorie trap, but they're likely to spike your blood sugar and leave you feeling peckish soon after.

 Healthier alternative: Instead of granola bars made out of breakfast cereals, keep an eye out for options that are seed and nut-based.
 These tend to have a higher protein count to keep you full for longer.
-Alternatively, you can make your own using ingredients like natural oats, nut butter, and plain Greek yogurt.
+Alternatively, you can make your own using ingredients like natural oats, nut butter, and plain Greek yoghurt.

 6. Potato chips